mujaffarbhati/Gender-Detection/README.md

 In order to further analyse the readings use tensorboard via tensorflow module to get the desired changes.

-Modules used :- Tensorflow, Numpy, Pandas, Cv2, matplotlib, pickle, OS.
+Modules used :- Tensorflow, Numpy, Pandas, Cv2, matplotlib, pickle, OS, random.